-(4) Any licensee whose license lapses on April 1st of an even numbered year, regardless of the reason, and who subsequently renews the lapsed license during the first 12 months of a new certification period, shall provide documentation of completion of the continuing competence requirements for the immediately prior certification period before the license will be renewed.
+(7) Any licensee whose license lapses on April 1st of an even numbered year, regardless of the reason, and who subsequently renews the lapsed license during the first 12 months of a new certification period, shall provide documentation of completion of the continuing education requirements for the immediately prior certification period before the license will be renewed.

-(5) For purposes of determining whether a licensee has satisfied the continuing competence requirement under section (2), (3) or (4) of this rule, the Licensing Board will accept all qualifying continuing competence hours completed from the beginning date of the 24 month certification period in which the license was issued or renewed, regardless of the specific date the license was issued or renewed.
-For example, a person whose license is issued or renewed on June 15, 2013 will receive credit for all qualifying continuing competence hours completed at any time during the certification period of April 1, 2012 to March 31, 2014.
-This includes continuing competence taken by student physical therapists or student physical therapist assistants, outside their program requirements, while they are enrolled in a physical therapy program.
+(8) For purposes of determining whether a licensee has satisfied the continuing education requirement under section (3), (4), (5) or (6) of this rule, the Licensing Board will accept all qualifying continuing education hours completed from the beginning date of the 24 month certification period in which the license was issued or renewed, regardless of the specific date the license was issued or renewed.
+For example, a person whose license is issued or renewed on June 15, 2009 will receive credit for all qualifying continuing education hours completed at any time during the certification period of April 1, 2008 to March 31, 2010.

-(6) Each twenty-four month period for completion of the required hours shall be April 1st of the even numbered year through March 31st of the next even numbered year.
-For example, the current twenty-four month period will be from April 1, 2012, through March 31, 2014.
+(9) The initial certification period for a licensee to complete the required hours shall be January 1, 2006, through and including March 31, 2008.
+Thereafter, each twenty-four month period for completion of the required hours shall be April 1st of the even numbered year through March 31st of the next even numbered year.
+For example, the second twenty-four month period will be from April 1, 2008, through March 31, 2010.

-(7) Failure to complete the required continuing competence by March 31st of an even-numbered year shall constitute a violation of this Division 35.
+(10) Failure to complete the required continuing education by March 31st of an even-numbered year shall constitute a violation of this division 35.